languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     about text which is actually correct

 TODO:
+ -OpenOffice.org: make the dialog modal
- -Show better exception of "Hide to System Tray" is called but the standalone-libs.zip has not been unzipped
+ -stand-alone: Show better exception of "Hide to System Tray" is called but the standalone-libs.zip has not been unzipped
- -GUI: icon in window corner, better icon for system tray -Externalize strings in Main
+ -GUI: put nice icon in window corner
+ -Externalize strings in Main
  -Auto-reload rules if file timestamp has changed?
  -check if and how unification can be added to the XML rules